AdobeDocs/campaign-standard-learn.en/help/getting-started/explore-hierarchy-and-marketing-activities.md

 ---
 title: Explore Hierarchy and Marketing Activities
-description: "Understand the hierarchy of programs and campaigns, how to create a marketing program, and how to create a marketing campaign within a program."
+description: Understand the hierarchy of programs and campaigns, how to create a marketing program, and how to create a marketing campaign within a program.
 feature: Campaigns, Programs
 kt: 3892
 thumbnail: 18465.jpg